Some of the recent press coverage on the movement.

 Co-Author

-Katherine M. Gehl is a business leader, author and speaker.
 Katherine was president and CEO of Gehl Foods, a $250 Million high-tech food manufacturing company in Wisconsin where she led a transformational growth strategy, receiving multiple awards, before selling the company in 2015—in part to dedicate more time to political reform.
 Her career includes roles in the private and public sectors including at Oracle Corporation, Bernstein Investment Research and Management, Mayor Richard M. Daley’s Office at the City of Chicago, and Chicago Public Schools.
 In 2011, Katherine was confirmed by the U.S. Senate to serve on the Board of the Overseas Private Investment Corporation.
-Today, Katherine describes herself as a political innovation activist.
+Today, Katherine describes herself as a political innovation activist, and leads the national Campaign for Final Five Elections which she co-founded with leaders across the political spectrum.

 Katherine graduated from the University of Notre Dame and holds an MA from Catholic University and an MBA from Kellogg.